John-Abbott-College/4A8-Notes/22_Design_Patterns.md

 * Create a static method that acts as a constructor
 * Call the constructor, and save the object in a static field

-> An example would be what we have done for the `Database` class in `HomeBudget`, but with an instance of Database itself.
+> An example would be what we have done for the `Database` class in `HomeCalendar`, but with an instance of Database itself.

 ### Observer